Infineon/mtb-example-xmc-vadc-scan/README.md

 The code consists of three parts as follows:

 - **Part 1:** Calls the global initialization to provide a clock to the VADC and to initialize the global VADC registers using the `XMC_VADC_GLOBAL_Init()` function.
 Afterward, the VADC group is initialized  and set to the normal operation mode using the `XMC_VADC_GROUP_Init()` and `XMC_VADC_GROUP_SetPowerMode()` functions.
-Concluding, the startup calibration is called to ensure a correct calibration using the `XMC_VADC_GLOBAL_StartupCalibration()` function.
+Concluding, the startup calibration is called to ensure a correct calibration using the `XMC_VADC_GLOBAL_StartupCalibration()` function

 - **Part 2:** Provides initialization of the background source and the configured VADC channel.
 Finally, the VADC channel is added to the background source.
 The group and channel numbers are assigned according to the active kit.
-In the code, generic labels are used as follows: **GROUP_NUMBER** and **CHANNEL_NUMBER**.
+In the code, generic labels are used as follows: **GROUP_NUMBER** and **CHANNEL_NUMBER**

 - **Part 3:** Connects the background Request Source Event to NVIC node and generates an event to start continuous conversion.
-After conversion, the result is available in the `ADC_CONVERSION_EVENT_HANDLER()` function which compares the result of conversion with 2000 and set the output of the LED to HIGH, overwise the LED is set to LOW.
+After conversion, the result is available in the `ADC_CONVERSION_EVENT_HANDLER()` function which compares the result of conversion with 2000 and set the output of the LED to HIGH, overwise the LED is set to LOW

 ### Resources and settings